eternalnoob/conway/README.md

   3. You can decide whether the array will be toroidal or not in the driver program
 3. What's Next
   1. Get this working on windows using equivalent of linux-exclusive functions
-  2. Possibly tie in with a very simple graphics library such that user can create their own grids more easily
+  2. Set up Graphics library to allow user to toggle cells on mouse click and pause